-- 2. Assemble Training Data.
+- 1. Select Properties.
+We start with a set of properties, some from the message metadata like the sender's email address or the number of recipients, and some from the message content.
+Every word that appears in messages can be treated as a separate property - 2.
+Assemble Training Data.
 We assemble a set of email message that have been correctly assigned to the SPAM and HAM categories.
 These labeled instances make up the training set. - 3.
 Analyze the Training Data.
 For each message, does it contain a particular property?
 For each message, is it classified as SPAM?
 If a message is classified as SPAM, does it contain a particular property?
 (These are the three probabilities on the right side of the Bayes equation). - 4.
 Learn.
 The conditional probability (the left side of the Bayes equation) is recalculated, adjusting the predictive value of each property.
 Taken together, all of the properties are now able to correctly assign (most of) the messages into the categories they belonged to in the training set. - 5.
 Classify.
 The trained classifier is now ready to classify uncategorized messages to the SPAM or HAM categories. - 6.
 Improve.
-The classifier can improve its accuracy if the user gives it feedback by reclassifying SPAM messages as HAM ones or vice versa.
-The most efficient learning occurs when an algorithm uses "active learning" techniques to choose its own training data by soliciting user feedback only where it is uncertain about how to classify a message.
-For example, the algorithm might be confident that a message with "Cheap drugs" in the subject line is SPAM, but if the message comes from a longtime correspondent, the algorithm might ask the user to confirm that the classification.
+The classifier can improve its accuracy if the user gives it feedback by reclassifying SPAM messages as HAM ones or vice versa..

-7.5.3.3 Categories Created by Clustering
+7.5.3.3.
+Categories Created by Clustering